grosser/parallel_tests/Readme.md

     -v, --version                    Show Version
     -h, --help                       Show this.

-You can run any kind of code with -e / --execute
+You can run any kind of code in parallel with -e / --execute

     parallel_test -n 5 -e 'ruby -e "puts %[hello from process #{ENV[:TEST_ENV_NUMBER.to_s].inspect}]"' hello from process "2"